horovod/horovod/docs/running.md

 Typically one GPU will be allocated per process, so if a server has 4 GPUs, you would run 4 processes.
 In Open MPI, the number of processes is specified with the `-np` flag.

-Starting with the Open MPI 3, it's important to add the `-bind-to none` and `-oversubscribe` arguments. `-bind-to none` specifies Open MPI to not bind a training process to a single CPU core (which would hurt performance). `-oversubscribe` enables you to to run multiple training processes on a single core.
+Starting with the Open MPI 3, it's important to add the `-bind-to none` and `-map-by slot` arguments. `-bind-to none` specifies Open MPI to not bind a training process to a single CPU core (which would hurt performance). `-map-by slot` allows you to have a mixture of different NUMA configurations because the default behavior is to bind to the socket.

 With the `-x` option you can specify (`-x NCCL_DEBUG=INFO`) or copy (`-x LD_LIBRARY_PATH`) an environment variable to all the workers.